 - Come and go as you wish from the UK while the visa remains valid

-- Start your UK immigration journey and potentially switch into a longer term visa at the end of your stay
+- Start your UK immigration journey and potentially switch to a longer-term visa at the end of your stay

-The Youth Mobility Scheme Visa or Working Holiday Visa as it was previously known, is a hugely popular visa.
-For many Australians and New Zealanders it’s a right of passage and it provides an amazing opportunity to work, travel and experience a different culture.
-While the visa doesn’t count to Indefinite Leave to Remain in the UK, it’s a good stepping stone towards a Tier 2 Skilled Worker Visa should you wish to extend your stay for longer.
+The Youth Mobility Scheme Visa, or Working Holiday Visa as it was previously known, is hugely popular.
+For many Australians and New Zealanders, it’s a right of passage and an amazing opportunity to work, travel, and experience a different culture.
+While the visa doesn’t count towards Indefinite Leave to Remain in the UK, it’s a good stepping stone towards a Tier 2 Skilled Worker Visa should you wish to extend your stay for longer.